thisisgaurab/Responsive-portfolio/README.md

 # Responsive-portfolio
-Hello, I'm I, and welcome to my portfolio website.
+Hello, I'm Gaurab Upreti, and welcome to my portfolio website.
 This website is a reflection of my journey as a software developer and a place where I share my experiences and projects with you.
 I'm passionate about creating innovative solutions and pushing the boundaries of what's possible in the world of technology.